ellenwterry/Introduction/README.md

 About Professor Ellen Terry

-Ellen Terry began her career in M&A analysis at Deloitte, developing econometric models for industry forecasting and valuation, later transitioning to Post Merger Integration *(PMI)*.
-She worked with Microsoft on a PMI project segment (enterprise application integration), fell in love with the company, and joined Microsoft to lead development of industry solutions *(cross platform templates)*, and  implementation, leveraging partner channels.
-Post-Microsoft, she worked for GE as Director of Planning and Programs, and JP Morgan as VP Data Science.
-She's currently a Professor of Practice at Bauer, and an independent consultant/mentor to planning and assurance groups.
+Ellen Terry began her career in M&A analysis at Deloitte, developing econometric models for industry forecasting and valuation.
+She later worked for Microsoft, leading development of economic models and implementation solutions *(i.e., cross platform templates)*, while doing research work at the Santa Fe Institute.
+Post-Microsoft, she worked for GE as Director of Planning and Programs, and JP Morgan as VP - Data Science.
+She's currently a Professor of Practice at Bauer, and an independent consultant.

 ------